jpittma1/ENPM690/HW3/ENPM690_hw3/README.md

 rosdep update --include-eol-distros
 rosdep install --from-paths src -y --ignore-src

-Catkin build the workspace
+#Catkin build the workspace
+catkin build

+#Source the workspace
+~/enpm690_ws/devel/setup.bash

-#How to Run/ Execute
+#How to Run/ Execute....
 ### Part 1) Teleop control of robot in world

 Set your environment variable to the model robot to be used in bashrc/,zshrc file.